These delicious, dairy free Blackberry Hazelnut Breakfast Bars make a fantastic low sugar breakfast or healthy lunchbox idea your children will love!

 This time I have used blackberries in a sweet, or rather semi-sweet, breakfast bars recipe.
 These bars are dairy free and contain no refined sugar.
-On the other hand, they are full of oat, nut, seed and fruit goodness making them an ideal healthy breakfast option.
+On the other hand, they are full of oat, nut, seed and fruity goodness making them an ideal healthy breakfast option.
 The mild coconut flavour (from the coconut oil) goes extremely well with the blackberries and even my children, who aren’t usually keen on coconut recipes, didn’t grumble.
 Although I used honey in this recipe you could use agave or maple syrup instead and enjoy it vegan.

 I made these bars several times until I was happy with the proportions.
-I wanted the bars to be moist as well as sweet enough to be enjoyed as breakfast bars, on-the-go snack bars and even dessert bars.
+I wanted the bars to be moist as well as sweet enough to be enjoyed as breakfast bars, on-the-go healthy snack bars and even dessert bars.
 And they are!

-250 g blackberries, roughly chopped
+- 250 g blackberries roughly chopped

-80 g hazelnuts, lightly crushed
+- 80 g hazelnuts lightly crushed

-200 g rolled oats
+- 200 g rolled oats

-2 tablespoons whole flaxseed
+- 2 tablespoons whole flaxseed

-4 tablespoons honey (alternatively agave or maple syrup)
+- 4 tablespoons honey alternatively agave or maple syrup

-2 tablespoons coconut oil
+- 2 tablespoons coconut oil

-Preheat the oven to 325 F/ 170 C/ gas mark 3.
-Line a 20×20 cm baking tin with non-stick paper.
+- Preheat the oven to 325 F/ 170 C/ gas mark 3.
+Line a 20x20 cm baking tin with non-stick paper.

-In a large bowl combine the oats, hazelnuts and flaxseed and set aside.
+- In a large bowl combine the oats, hazelnuts and flaxseed and set aside.

-In a saucepan heat up the blackberries, honey (or agave or maple syrup if you prefer) and coconut oil.
+- In a saucepan heat up the blackberries, honey (or agave or maple syrup if you prefer) and coconut oil.
 Simmer for 5 minutes stirring occasionally.
 Pour into the oat mixture and stir thoroughly to combine.
 Pack the mixture tightly into the tin and bake for 20 minutes.
 Let cool completely before cutting into bars.
 Should yield about 10 bars.

 I’ve entered this recipe in this month’s Simple And In Season hosted by feedingboys.co.uk